 Learning Calming Strategies with Begin

 We can’t get rid of all the stressors in our children’s lives.
-But we can help kids navigate tough moments, and show them how they become the building blocks for healthy Character and sense of self-confidence.
+But we can help them navigate tough moments, showing them how these moments can become the building blocks for a healthy sense of self-confidence.